sugar rush 2

 The rest of the cast is back.
 Kim's odd parents become swingers to spice up their dull sex life.
 Her brother Matt turns into a transsexual goth who sleeps in a coffin and loves trying on pink, frilly underwear.

 Then there's the lesbian scene of Brighton, to which Kim is finally introduced, and all the temptations within.
-First there's the older predator who picks Kim up and dumps her just as quickly.
+First there's the older, sexy predator who picks Kim up and dumps her just as quickly.
 There's Kim's geeky stalker.
 There's the sexy singer who tries to lure Kim away from her true love.

-Note: The DVD editions of Sugar Rush and Sugar Rush 2 (only available in the UK) may be a huge disappointment for any fan who loved the music in the original broadcast.
+Note: The DVD editions of Sugar Rush and Sugar Rush 2 (only available in the UK) will be a huge disappointment for any fan who loved the music in the original broadcast.
 Due to copyright reasons, the DVD contains a lot of elevator music in place of the amazing soundtrack and it changes the entire feel of the show.
 If you can, get hold of copies of the original version aired on TV and hang onto them, there will never be a DVD edition that is as good.